Recapture of Recife (1652–1654): Recapture of Recife

 After the Dutch defeats at Guararapes, their surviving men, as well as other garrisons of New Holland, joined in the area of Recife in order to make a last stand.
 However, after fierce fighting and a two-year siege, the Portuguese victoriously entered the city on 28 January 1654.

 Aftermath

-The remaining Dutch forces were ousted from Brazil, leaving to the Portuguese their colony of Brazil and putting an end to Nieuw Netherlands.
+The remaining Dutch forces were ousted from Brazil, leaving to the Portuguese their colony of Brazil and putting an end to Dutch Brazil.